apavlinovic/staze.hr/README.md

 ## Prerequisites

 -   Install Docker Desktop for Windows or Mac (https://docs.docker.com/get-docker/).
 Create an account on Docker Hub if you don't already have one.
--   Install the latest version of node.js
+-   Install the latest version of node.js (12+)
+-   Make sure Docker Desktop is running

 ---

-### Spinning up the database
+## Setting up the project

+### Automated setup 💨

+1. Use `boostrap.sh` from your terminal
+2. Run **Initialize** to collect NPM dependencies
+3. Run **Docker: Start DB container** to get a running DB container
+4. You're done! 🎉🥳

+Happy hacking!

+---

+### Manual setup 🔨

+1. Run `npm install` in the following folders:
+    - `/` (root) directory
+    - `/web` directory
+    - `/backend` directory
+2. Navigate to `/backend` and make a copy of `.env.template` named `.env`
+3. Run the following script to get a running DB container:

+> docker run -dp 25432:5432 --name staze_db -t zeroghan/staze-hr-db

+4. Navigate to `/` (root) and run `npm start`

+---

+## Database information

 Run the following command to start the database container

 > docker run -dp 25432:5432 --name staze_db -t zeroghan/staze-hr-db

 This will download the database image and setup a postgres contianer running on localhost:25432.

 The username and password for this postgres instance are "docker".

 You can use pgAdmin to explore it, but you don't have to if you don't care about it. https://www.pgadmin.org/download/pgadmin-4-windows/

----

-## Setting up the project

-Here's how to get backend and frontend up and running:

-**Backend**

-1. Go to **/backend**
-2. Copy the **.env.template** as **.env** file
-3. Run the following commands

-> npm install
-> npm install -g nodemon

-4. Run the following to start the backend server:

-> npm run dev

-The backend server should be running on http://localhost:4000.
-Navigate to http://localhost:4000/api/trails to verify it's working.

-**Frontend**

-1. Open a new terminal window and navigate to **/client**
-2. Run the following commands

-> npm install
-> npm start

-3. The frontend should automatically launch at http://localhost:3000
-4. You're done! 🎉🥳

-**Running both backend and frontend in parallel**

-1. Go to **/**
-2. Run the following commands

-> npm install
-> npm start

 ---